 The main rule I have for myself is that I have to finish a book for it to be a contender.
 Because I love to start books, this is a form of self-discipline that has been very helpful for me.
-I often spend my spare December reading time finishing books rather than doing what I would more like to do: starting new ones.
 How many books did I finish this year?
-32. How many did I begin?
-I have no idea.
-I only mention the ones I don’t finish if I don’t plan to ever finish them — what I mean is, if I selected a book I think is bad, I warn you!
-He he.
+31. That really surprised me because it was only one book less than I read this year.
+Of course, the ones I read were mostly “easier” than last year, but I think I needed to be gentle with myself for a few months.

 Now, on with the awards!
 (Book of the Year is always given at the end….)

 Best Read Aloud

 My read aloud titles are listed here and aren’t part of my total of 31.
 I count them separately; I guess I like to know what I’ve done on my own.

 Best Parenting Book